kuzudb/kuzu-docs/src/content/docs/concurrency.md

 In this section, we will go over the basics of how applications connect to a Kùzu database and list some best practices on how to do so concurrently.

+When you open Kùzu under on-disk mode, your data and the underlying database files are stored in a local database directory.
+Kùzu also offers an in-memory mode, where no data is persisted to disk.
-Kùzu is a disk-based system and each database is stored in a database directory (an in-memory version of Kùzu is on our immediate roadmap).
-Throughout this documentation, let's suppose you have a Kùzu database in your local directory `./kuzu-db-dir`.
+Throughout this documentation, let’s suppose you open a Kùzu database that's on-disk, and whose files are in a directory named `./kuzu-db-dir`.

 ## Understand connections